konfuzio-ai/konfuzio-sdk/docs/dvui/guides.md

 #### HTML iframe as Public Document

 You can mark your Documents as public.
 Marking Documents as public will generate a read-only, publicly accessible view that does not require authentication.
 This allows you to share a link to the Document and its extracted data, or embed it in another website.
+See [Read Only mode](./modes.md/#read-only-mode) for reference.

 ##### Share a Document with a link